top of page

 For over a decade, Amy has been interested in understanding how the human brain works in order to better diagnose, prognose and treat neurological disease and injury.
 Quantitative approaches, including machine learning, applied to data from rapidly evolving neuroimaging techniques, have the potential to enable ground-breaking discoveries about how the brain works.
 Amy has particular interest in non-invasive brain stimulation and pharmacological interventions, like psychedelics, that may be used to modulate brain activity and promote recovery from disease or injury.

-Co-Mentored Graduate Students
+Co-Mentored PhD Students

 Amanda Simon (Paola Calderon, WCM Neuroscience)

-Undergraduate Students
+Masters Students

 Nate Roy